Posted on Leave a comment

 November 11 also carries a living weight in the modern world.
 It is the day of remembrance, the day when the Great War’s armistice is marked at the eleventh hour of the eleventh day of the eleventh month.
 In Canada it is Remembrance Day, a pause held inside the calendar like a collective breath.
 That matters to me here, not because I am trying to force the island into a single meaning, but because the date itself already knows how to do what I was doing on that shore.
 It knows how to make time into a threshold.
 It knows how to ask for silence.
 It knows how to turn memory into a ritual that returns each year.

-Then there is the legend that gives the island its saint.
-Martin was a Roman soldier who met a freezing beggar at a gate and cut his cloak in half to share it.
+There is also the legend that gives the island its saint.
+Martin was a Roman soldier who met a freezing beggar at a gate.
+He cut his own cloak in half to share it.
 A blade used not to harm, but to divide warmth.
 Protection multiplied by surrender.

 Even his name carries an older echo.
 Martinus, “of Mars.”
 Not only Mars the god of war, but Mars as guardian of fields and boundaries, strength tied to territory.
 The soldier becomes bishop.
 The boundary keeper becomes mercy.